Paul Joyal: Career

 He has close ties with the government of the Republic of Georgia: in 1998 he acted as the country's first lobbyist to the U.S. Government, and he is listed as the contact for the 501(c)(3) charitable organization founded by former Georgian president Eduard Shevardnadze.
 In 2005 he spoke at the Georgian Embassy in Washington, DC, at the memorial service for Zurab Zhvania, the former speaker of the Georgian Parliament.

 Murder attempt

 A critic of the administration of Russian president Vladimir Putin, in late February 2007 Joyal told Dateline NBC that the murder of former KGB agent Alexander Litvinenko served as a warning to all critics of the Putin government.

 A few days later, on March 1, Joyal was shot and wounded outside his home in Adelphi, Maryland.
 The Washington Post reported that the attack was under investigation by the FBI.
 Earlier that evening, Joyal had dined with former KGB general Oleg Kalugin; Kalugin (whom the Russian Government accused of being a US agent) later told The Washington Post that he was not sure whether the attack was politically motivated.

-In November 2012, over five years after the shooting, his attackers had not been found.
+His attackers have not been found.